One of the most common questions I get is, What does a ghostwriter do? Here’s the easy answer:

 The old adage is that everyone has a book inside of them.
 The trick, of course, is to get it out.
 That’s where I can help.

 Yes, strong writing is a given.
 But a good ghostwriter also needs to be a great listener, taking in the nuances of your story along with your writing “voice” and style.
 In many cases, my clients aren’t even sure what their story actually is.
-Part of my job is to tease out the threads of your story and weave them together into a compelling page-turner.
+Part of my job is to help you find out what makes your story so compelling and weave those elements together to write a fantastic page-turner.

 A good ghostwriter also needs: